 What’s The Best Way To Learn SQL?

-The best way to learn SQL for you will depend on your learning style, on the amount of time and money you have to commit to learning, and on your end goals.
-However, I do believe that in general, the best way to learn SQL for most people will be through an online course.
-Online courses have a huge range of benefits, and many of them even give you the chance to learn SQL free!
+The best way to learn SQL is through practice.
+Now, how you will start learning it can be a different story and it depends on your learning style, on the amount of time and money you have to commit to learning, and on your end goals.
+In general, the most common way to start learning SQL for most people will be through an online course.

 When you break down the pros and cons of the various methods of teaching programming, online courses come out on top by a huge margin.
 Programming with any language – including SQL – is done with a computer, so it makes sense to learn how to use SQL via an online course, instead of using textbooks or offline learning techniques.